WHAT ARE CHARTER PUBLIC SCHOOLS?

 College Persistence**

-*This figure shows the percent of 2018 high school graduates who enrolled in a post-secondary institution by March of 2019.
-Data come from the Department of Elementary and Secondary Education School and District profiles and are based on a comparison between 34 Commonwealth charter public high schools and district public schools across the state.
+*This figure shows the percent of 2021 high school graduates who enrolled in a post-secondary institution by March 2022.
+Data come from the Department of Elementary and Secondary Education School and District profiles.

-**This figure shows the percent of students from the 2015 High School Graduation Cohort who graduated high school, matriculated into college and re-enrolled for a second year.
-Data come from the Department of Elementary and Secondary Education’ District Analysis Review Tool and are based on a comparison between 30 Commonwealth charter public high schools and district public schools from across the state.
+**This figure shows the percent of 2019 highs school graduates who graduated from high school, matriculated intro college, and reenrolled for a second year.
+Data come from the Department of Elementary and Secondary Education District Analysis Review Tool.

 *Based on Stanford University’s Center for Research on Education Outcomes studies; data compares Massachusetts charter public school students to district students from the same demographic backgrounds and charter public schools to the district schools the students formerly attended.